-Results for MG are similar.
-If we define an analog to the DETF FM for MG (roughly the inverse of the area under the Q0, Q0(1+R0)/2 contour) we see a factor of 5.7 improvement on going from DES  to DES+DESpec  + nn.
-This gain is more pronounced than the DE case due to the strong degeneracy between the metric potentials  which can be broken by joint use of WGL and Galaxy Clustering.
-Even so, the improvement on going from different sky to same sky is still more than a factor of 5.
+The results for MG are similar.
+If we define an analog to the DETF FoM for MG (roughly the inverse of the area under the Q0, Q0(1+R0)/2 contour), we see a factor of 5.7 improvement in going from DES  to DES+DESpec  + nn.
+This gain is more pronounced than the DE case due to the strong degeneracy between the metric potentials,  which can be broken by joint use of weak lensing and galaxy clustering.
+Even so, the improvement in going from different sky to same sky is still more than a factor of 5.